awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-manage-capacity.md

 + [Manage rule\-based auto\-scaling \(advanced feature\)](fleets-autoscaling-rule.md)
 + [Temporarily disable auto\-scaling](fleets-updating-capacity.md#fleets-updating-capacity-disable)

 Most fleet scaling activities can be done using the GameLift console\.
-You can also use the AWS SDK or AWS CLI with the [GameLift Service API](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.
+You can also use the AWS SDK or AWS CLI with the [GameLift service API](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.

 ## To manage fleet capacity in the console<a name="fleet-manage-capacity-howto"></a>